-|1926||Kanekichi Yasui died in November 1925; YASUI SEWING MACHINE CO., was succeeded by his son, Masayoshi.
-The name of the company changed to YASUI BROTHER’S SEWING MACHINE CO., and a new sales outlet set up on the main street in Temma-cho, Atsuta-ku, Nagoya, Japan.|
+|1926||Kanekichi Yasui died in November 1925; YASUI SEWING MACHINE CO. was succeeded by his son, Masayoshi.
+The company name changed to YASUI BROTHER’S SEWING MACHINE CO., and a new sales outlet was set up on the main street in Temma-cho, Atsuta-ku, Nagoya.|

-|1934||YASUI BROTHERS’ SEWING MACHINE CO. reorganized to create NIPPON SEWING MACHINE MANUFACTURING CO.|
+|1934||YASUI BROTHERS’ SEWING MACHINE CO. reorganized to create NIPPON SEWING MACHINE MANUFACTURING CO. (later BROTHER INDUSTRIES, LTD.).|

 |1941||BROTHER SEWING MACHINE SALES, LTD. (later BROTHER SALES, LTD.) established as a domestic sales company.|

 200 units of HA1 home straight-stitching sewing machines exported to Shanghai.